catalingavan/logbee.Documentation/source/on-premises/logBee-frontend/configuration.rst

 Configuration
 =================================

-logBee.Frontend behavior can be customized by updating the ``Configuration\logBee.json`` file.
+logbee.Frontend behavior can be customized by updating the ``Configuration\logBee.json`` file.

 A full example of the ``logBee.json`` configuration file can be found `here <https://github.com/catalingavan/logBee-app/blob/main/logBee.Frontend/logBee.json>`_.